How does a country become a donor of the Junior Professional Officers (JPO) Programme?

 The general process with all our donor governments is:

-- The donor country is granted access to all the JPO vacancies, and advises CDO which posts it wishes to sponsor.
-CDO will confirm that the position is still available and the post will then be officially reserved for the donor government.
+- The donor country is granted access to all the JPO vacancies, and advises CDPMO which posts it wishes to sponsor.
+CDPMO will confirm that the position is still available and the post will then be officially reserved for the donor government.

-- CDO sends the short-list of candidates and their PHPs together with a formal evaluation request form to the UN Department in question.
+- CDPMO sends the short-list of candidates and their PHPs together with a formal evaluation request form to the UN Department in question.

 - The final selection of the candidate is made by the UN Department through competency-based interviews.
 The interviews can be telephonic, video or in-person, and can be done solely by the receiving office or in collaboration between the donor government and the UN Department.

-- CDO receives the completed evaluation report from the UN Department, together with their recommendation and the order of preference of the candidates, should the top-rated applicant not be available.
-CDO confirms the availability of the candidate with the donor country.
+- CDPMO receives the completed evaluation report from the UN Department, together with their recommendation and the order of preference of the candidates, should the top-rated applicant not be available.
+CDPMO confirms the availability of the candidate with the donor country.